INFORMSJoC/INFORMSJoC.github.io/InstructionsForEditors.md

 ## Step 5: merge the PR

-At the bottom, click the down arrow next to “Merge pull request” and change to “Squash and merge”
+At the bottom, click the down arrow next to "Merge pull request" and change to "Squash and merge"

 ![](screenshots/squash-and-merge.png)

-Click squash and merge, then change the “Commit message” to “Add initial code for paper” and delete the “Extended description”
+Click squash and merge, then change the "Commit message" to "Add initial code for paper" and delete the "Extended description"

 ![](screenshots/commit-message.png)

-Click “Confirm squash and merge”
+Click "Confirm squash and merge"

 **Update the tracking issue: https://github.com/INFORMSJoC/repository-status-tracking/issues**

 ## Step 6: create a release

-Go to the homepage of the repo, and, on the right, click “Create a new release”
+Go to the homepage of the repo, and, on the right, click "Create a new release"
 ![](screenshots/create-a-new-release.png)

-Click “Choose a tag” and make it “vYYYY.XXXX” matching the ID of the paper.
-Click “Create new tag”
+Click "Choose a tag" and make it "vXXXX.YYYY" matching the ID of the paper.
+Click "Create new tag"
 ![](screenshots/choose-a-tag.png)

-Click “Generate release notes” then rename the title to
+Click "Generate release notes" then rename the title to

-“Archived version of code for IJOC paper https://doi.org/10.1287/ijoc.YYYY.XXXX”
+"Archived version of code for IJOC paper https://doi.org/10.1287/ijoc.XXXX.YYYY"

 ![](screenshots/change-name-of-release.png)

-Click “Publish release” at the bottom
+Click "Publish release" at the bottom

 **Update the tracking issue: https://github.com/INFORMSJoC/repository-status-tracking/issues**

 ## Step 7: make the repository public

-Go back to the settings page, scroll to the bottom to “Danger Zone” click “Change visibility” and then “Change to public”
+Go back to the settings page, scroll to the bottom to "Danger Zone" click "Change visibility" and then "Change to public"

 ![](screenshots/danger-zone-visibility.png)